shwetaAgrawal/ai-developer/challenges/Challenge-08.md

     :bulb: [Semantic Kernel Chat Completion Agent](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-templates?pivots=programming-language-csharp)

-4. Next we want to create an `AgentGroupChat` to tie together the 3 agents.
+1. Next we want to create an `AgentGroupChat` to tie together the 3 agents.
 Head up to the last line of the `InitializeSemanticKernel()` method.
 Look for the Comment that instructs you to create the `AgentGroupChat` object.
 You need to create the AgentGroupChat, passing it the Array of `Agents`, and `ExecutionSettings` will need to set the `TerminationStrategy` to an instance of `ApprovalTerminationStrategy`.
 This class takes 2 arguments, the `MaximumIterations`, which is how many times the group are allowed to communicate between each other before we abandon the thread, and `Agents` which is a `IReadOnlyList<Agent>` collection of agents that are allowed to terminate the chat.

     :bulb: [Semantic Kernel Agent Collaboration](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-chat?pivots=programming-language-csharp#creating-an-agent-group-chat)

     :bulb: [Multi-Turn Agent Invocation](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-chat?pivots=programming-language-csharp#multi-turn-agent-invocation)

-5. At the bottom of `MultiAgent.razor.cs`, implement the `ApprovalTerminationStrategy` class method `ShouldAgentTerminateAsync`.
+1. At the bottom of `MultiAgent.razor.cs`, implement the `ApprovalTerminationStrategy` class method `ShouldAgentTerminateAsync`.
 The agents should terminate when the ProductOwnerAgent returns the word *"%APPR%"* in the chat history.

     :bulb: [Agent Termination Strategies](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-chat?pivots=programming-language-csharp#chat-termination)

-6. Next up, we need to implement the `SendMessage()` method.
+1. Next up, we need to implement the `SendMessage()` method.
 It will be similar in nature to the one you built in the `Chat.razor.cs` in other challenges.
 There are two key pieces you will need to implement.
 You need to create a new `ChatMessageContent` object, and add it to the `AgentGroupChat` object.
 It should have an `AuthorRole` specified for the User, and the chat message contents that we copied to the `userMessage` variable.

     :bulb: [Multi-turn chat](https://learn.microsoft.com/en-us/semantic-kernel/frameworks/agent/agent-chat?pivots=programming-language-csharp#multi-turn-agent-invocation)

-7. Finally, we need to iterate through the results from the `AgentGroupChat` and dump them to our `chatHistory` to display back to the user.
+1. Finally, we need to iterate through the results from the `AgentGroupChat` and dump them to our `chatHistory` to display back to the user.
 We can use an async foreach loop to do this like so:

    ```csharp
     await foreach (var message in AgentGroupChat.InvokeAsync())
    ```

     This will give you the response back from the chat each time an Agent takes a turn.
 You can then add this message to the chatHistory directly.

     :bulb: You should add a call to `StateHasChanged()` after you add the object to the chat history so that Blazor knows to refresh the UI.

+    :bulb: If you do not see your message in the UI then you forgot to add the userMessage to the chatHistory.
+Make sure you are adding the message to the chatHistory in the correct place.

-8. Run your blazor app, and ask the new group of AI Agents to build a calculator app for you.
+1. Run your Blazor app, and ask the new group of AI Agents to build a calculator app for you.

 ### Success Criteria

-1. You have implemented the Multi-Agent Chat page that will write out the following from a conversation with 3 AI Agents:
+- You have implemented the Multi-Agent Chat page that will write out the following from a conversation with 3 AI Agents:
   - Software Development Plan and Requirements
   - Source Code in HTML and JavaScript
   - Code Review and Approval

 ### Bonus